Learning in large companies is often irrelevant, boring and yet compulsory.

 Klaus Woeste: I can boil it down to 3 words: Innovation, Purpose, Impact.

-Like you, I worked in corporate for 20 years.
-And we realized time and again: If you really want to have an impact in your job, if you really want to do something meaningful, then it’s hard to find that in corporate.
+Just like you, I worked in corporate for 20 years.
+And we realized time and again: If you really want to have impact in your job, do something really meaningful, then that's hard to find in corporate.

-You have to adapt to the company’s goals and fully support them.
-If you want real innovation, this is often difficult.
+You have to adapt to the company's goals and fully support them.
+If you want real innovation, that's often difficult.
 Because innovation is driven by individuality, flexibility and agility, which corporates are not.
-If you want to have an impact in the modern world, it’s also difficult.
+If you want to have an impact in the modern world, it's also difficult.

 That's why I became an entrepreneur.
 Innovation, purpose, impact.

-Learning in transition: Why traditional training no longer works
+Learning in change: why traditional training no longer works

 You've been in banking for 20 years.
 What are the key differences between the automotive industry and banking?